Most of us know coffee drinkers, but then there are exclusive tea drinkers as well.

 Coffee is the black nectar of every successful morning—for most people.
 Coffee has four main components: caffeine, diterpenes, melanoidins, and chlorogenic acid.

-It’s why you’ll feel more awake or potentially hyper after a cup of coffee.
+That is why you’ll feel more awake or potentially hyper after a cup of coffee.

 The Science of Tea